legendofzeta/Vendor-Shop-V1-HTML-Only/README.md

-This is a simple HTML vendor shop that uses coinpayments for checkout.
+This is a simple HTML vendor shop that uses coinpayments for checkout using Monero.